 Born “outside” I moved to Alaska in 1974 and have never wanted to make my home anywhere else.
 I have been involved with photography for 40 years and have been leading tours in Juneau for 15 years.
 The two go together perfectly.
 Leading tours lets me share this wonderful place with our guests and keeps me on the trails and on the water during our long summer days.
 I like to travel and take pictures around the world but I’ll never run out of things to photograph here in Juneau.

-Cayla Boshell, Naturalist Guide
+Cayla Boshell, Naturalist Center Manager

 Chad Palmer, Naturalist Guide